MicroClub-USTHB/Hacktoberfest-2k19/README.md

 # Micro Club does Hacktoberfest 2019!
-## 🚀✨ Contribution friendly for Begginers & First timers✨🚀
+## 🚀✨ Contribution friendly for Beginners & First timers✨🚀
 ### (open to public contribution)

 ## Micro Club does Hacktoberfest!